-Dependent (on major shareholders) Board member since 2000.
+Dependent (on major shareholders) Deputy Chairman of the Board since December 2017.

 MSc Econ.
 Born 1956, Swedish.

 Chairman of Söderbergföretagen.
-Board member of Blinkfyrar, Elisolation, Henjo Plåtteknik, NPG, ProVia, Smelink and My Big Day.
-Member of the Lund School of Economics Management Advisory Board and the Ragnar Söderberg Foundation.

-Shareholding in Ratos (own and related parties): 14,975,580 Class A shares, 1,397,800 Class B shares, 6,600 preference shares
+Board member of Blinkfyrar, Elisolation, Henjo Plåtteknik, NPG, ProVia, SEAB Nordic and My Big Day.
+Member of the Lund School of Economics Management Advisory Board.
+Shareholding in Ratos (own and related parties): 14,975,580 Class A shares, 2,047,800 Class B shares new Deputy Chairman as of 13 December 2017 - completely new position.